dylan-eck/ln-labeler/README.md

 ---

+!!!
+NOTE: This repository is not a finished product, while quite a bit of work has been completed, not all intended functionality is implemented currently

 ## About Labeler NearBy:

 Labeler NearBy is a web3 application created by me and @MehmetMHY for the 2022 NEAR MetaBUILD III hackathon.
 Labeler NearBy aims to provide a platform for AI researchers to connect directly with, and get their data labeled by, quality data labelers.